 Pure Pumpkin Cheesecake

 - One 9-inch springform pan with sides 2 1/2- to 3-inches deep

 For the gingersnap crust

 - 1 cup lightly packed gingersnap crumbs, preferably a Swedish brand

 - 2 pinches salt

-- 1 cup canned unsweetened pumpkin (not pie filling)
+- 1 cup canned unsweetened pumpkin*, (see *What’s the difference between pure pumpkin and pumpkin pie mix? above)